Delstroo/BinaryConverter/README.md

 # BinaryConverter

 ## Overview
 This is a project made to assist in decoding binary.
-Might update to do the reverse.
+Might update to do the reverse

 ## Link
 You can view here https://delstroo.github.io/BinaryConverter/.